Information for Counselors

 EXPLORING OPTIONS FOR ADMISSION PRESENTATIONS & CAMPUS VISITS

 Georgetown University in Qatar offers many types of programs to engage both counselors and students.
 We conduct school visits both in person and through webinar, and we also are happy to host students on our campus.
-If you as a counselor are interested in one of these, please submit this form.

 We also meet with students individually and conduct workshops to help them understand our program as well as our application.
 To see the opportunities available, check out the Connect With Us section of our website.